elmunoz42/sbcc-ev-charging-stations/README.md

 ### Results

 The initial baseline forecast model fails to represent the upward trajectory of the test data.
 This might be improved using the SARIMAX model instead of ARIMA.
-Furthermore the data might need a higher differencing value so that it is stationary.
+Furthermore, the data might need a higher differencing value so that it is stationary.
 Other hyper-parameters can also be adjusted as well.

 ![image](https://github.com/user-attachments/assets/8ae1b73d-754f-457f-85b1-587ab74e563c)